yeshunlong/PLBOpt/README.md

-# Pseudo Label Boundary Optimization for Medical Image Segmentation
+# Pseudo Label Optimization for Semi-Supervised Medical Image Segmentation

-Code for TMI paper will be released after the paper is accepted.
+Code for JBHI paper will be released after the paper is accepted.